 We will learn about the basic rules of improvisation and use improvisation as a tool to learn more about acting.
 Also, we’ll try out some different improv game ‘formats’ and play them regularly.

 The final performance will take place at 4:30 pm on CCCT’s stage on the last Friday of camp.
-The performance will include the prepared scenes as well as a sampling of exercises we have worked on throughout the two weeks.
-Friends and family are invited to attend the performance.
+The performance will include the prepared scenes as well as a sampling of exercises we have worked on throughout the week.